US keeping distance as Afghan forces face Taliban rout | Law-Order

 Afghan government forces are collapsing even faster than US military leaders thought possible just a few months ago when President Joe Biden ordered a full withdrawal.
 But there's little appetite at the White House, the Pentagon or among the American public for trying to stop the rout and it probably is too late to do so.

-The Taliban, who ruled the country from 1996 until US forces invaded after the 9/11 attacks, captured three more provincial capitals Wednesday, giving them effective control of about two-thirds of the country.
-The insurgents have no air force and are outnumbered by US-trained Afghan defense forces, but they have captured territory with stunning speed.
+The Taliban, who ruled the country from 1996 until U.S. forces invaded after the 9/11 attacks, captured three more provincial capitals Wednesday and another on Thursday, the 10th the insurgents have taken in a weeklong sweep that has given them effective control of about two-thirds of the country.
+The insurgents have no air force and are outnumbered by U.S.-trained Afghan defense forces, but they have captured territory with stunning speed.

 John Kirby, the chief Pentagon spokesman, said the Afghans still have time to save themselves from final defeat.